Theology & Religious Studies BA (Hons)

 Work Related Learning (20 credits)

-This module ensures students are aware of the requirements, resources and opportunities involved in seeking graduate career pathways, postgraduate study or, for mature students, other appropriate vocations.
-An important element of this module is that students research and reflect on their own learning in relation to skills and career opportunities.
+This module ensures you are aware of the requirements, resources and opportunities involved in seeking graduate career pathways, postgraduate study or, for mature students, other appropriate vocations.
+An important element of this module is that you research and reflect on your own learning in relation to skills and career opportunities.

 Feminist Ethics & Religion (20 credits)